vpelss/Emogics_Tarot_Script_WP/README.md

 ## Emogic Tarot Reading plugin for Wordpress

+A Tarot Reading plugin for Wordpress

+For casual users:
+Easily add a Tarot reader to your wordpress site.
+We provide 2 databases, use the standard Rider-Waite deck images, and a few spreads.

+For advanced users:

-You can edit EVERYTHING.
-This is the most flexible Tarot Script.
+You will find this is the most flexible Tarot plugin.
+It was designed for those who are serious about making their own readings, databases, and using their own images.
+You can edit everything using the wordpress editor and shortcodes.
+It can easily be used for other types of readings.
+Rune readings for example.
+You just need some Rune graphics and a Rune database.
 Flexibility comes with a price and that price is a moderate learning curve.

-Wordpress has some very amazing page editing tools.
-With Wordpress shortcodes, and this script you can easily create new spread layouts in minutes.

-This plugin is for those who are serious about making their own spreads, reading text, and use their own images.
-We provide 2 databases, use the standard public domain Rider-Waite deck images, and a few spreads.

-You can create your own spreads and databases.
-Use any images.
-It can easily be used for other readings.
-Rune readings?
-You just need some rune graphics and a database.
-If anyone wants to donate a database or graphics you created, to this project I will consider adding it to the plugin.

-To make your own spreads you must have a working knowledge of Wordpress Shortcodes.
+To make your own spreads you should have a working knowledge of Wordpress Shortcodes.
 Knowledge of HTML, CSS, and Javascript is very helpful.

+If anyone would like to donate databases or graphics that you have created, I would consider adding it to this plugin.

 ## Benefits